BennyHinrichs/stock-watchlist/README.md

 # TODO

-I didn't get anywhere near as much done as I would have liked.
-Here are some of the things I wanted to tackle but didn't get the time for.
+We'll see if I ever get to these

 - Watchlist Page
   - [x] Last Price